 It is estimated that there are nearly 400,000 deafblind people in the UK.
 This is expected to increase to over 600,000 by 2030 due to our ageing population.
 Deafblindness affects people of all ages, including children and young people, but it is more common in older people as our sight and hearing naturally worsen as we get older.

 People are described as congenitally deafblind if they were born with their vision and hearing impairment, or if they acquired it before they learned to talk or to learn sign language (often as a result of an illness or injury).

 Acquired deafblindness is when you develop vision and hearing loss after you have developed language.
-This includes people who were born deaf and then loose their sight, and people who were born blind and later loose their hearing.
+This includes people who were born deaf and then lose their sight, and people who were born blind and later lose their hearing.
 Acquired deafblindness is very common in older adults because our sight and hearing naturally deteriorate as we get older.

 Multi Sensory Impaired (MSI)

 The term MSI is used to describe a group of people (mainly used in an educational setting with children) who have a number of different sensory difficulties.
 This can include any of the senses and includes the processing issues that some people experience.
 This means that, although there are no issues with the sensory organs, the brain struggles to decode and organise the messages sent from them.